viper4gh/CREST2/README.md

 3. Open up a browser (Chrome for best results) and go to http://localhost:8180/crest2/v1/api
 4. Profit!
 F5/Refresh until you drop!

-Be sure to checkout the website at http://www.cars-rest-api.com as well!

 # Advanced usage